-- use only live, freshly caught crayfish from clean water
+- Use only live, freshly caught crayfish from clean water.

-- and keep them chilled until used.
+- Keep crayfish chilled until used.

 The amount of crayfish needed for a serving varies according to the size and variety captured.

-- As a general rule only, 12 medium-sized crayfish (6 to 7 inches long) are sufficient for one serving;
+- As a general rule only, 12 medium-sized crayfish (6 to 7 inches long) are sufficient for one serving.

-- one pound of crayfish, live weight, is equal to one cup of meat, using tails and claws
+- One pound of crayfish, live weight, is equal to one cup of meat, using tails and claws.

-- one cup of crawfish meat will usually serve from two to six, depending on the recipe and amount of other ingredients.
+- One cup of crawfish meat will usually serve from two to six, depending on the recipe and amount of other ingredients.